dojo/docs/dojo/formToObject.rst

 .. contents::
    :depth: 2

-Helper function for converting a URI query string to a JavaScript Object
+Helper function for converting a HTML form to a JavaScript Object

 ============
 Introduction
 ============

 This function is one of many helpers used by the dojo Xhr subsystem for handling AJAX style requests.
 This particular function takes a HTML form node and converts the form elements into a JavaScript object of name/value pairs.
 Disabled form elements, buttons, and other non-valued HTML elements are skipped.
 The resulting object can then be processed however you like.
+Note that the form can contain dijit.form.* items.

 =====
 Usage